Lower High School

 Personalised Approach

-Personalised Approach to Mentor Every Student Towards Academic Success
+Personalised Approach to Supporting Each Student on Their Path to Academic Success

-Homeroom teachers conduct regular check-ins and one-to-one meetings with students.
-These sessions allow every student to discuss their academic challenges and other concerns with their teachers and get practical advice, encouragement, and support.
+Homeroom teachers conduct regular check-ins and one-on-one conversations with students.
+These meetings provide an opportunity to openly discuss academic challenges or other concerns, while receiving practical advice, encouragement, and support.

-This programme gives structure to students’ long-term academic and personal goals.
-Students learn how to plan more effectively, take manageable steps toward their goals, and track their progress over time.
-Eventually, students can take ownership of their learning and handle projects, assignments, and exams with preparation and confidence, achieving better outcomes.
+This programme provides students with structure and guidance for their long-term academic and personal goals.
+They learn to plan more effectively, break their goals into manageable steps, and track their progress over time.
+As a result, students develop greater ownership of their learning process, manage projects, assignments, and exams with increased confidence, and ultimately achieve stronger, more sustainable outcomes.

 Learning Beyond the Classroom